ivy-net/iv1/README.md

 ## Introduction

-This repository is a fork of the [POS Devent](https://github.com/ivy-net/eth-pos-devnet) repository, extended by a automate deployment of the EL (EigenLayer) contracts.
+This repository is a fork of the [POS DevNet](https://github.com/ivy-net/eth-pos-devnet) repository, extended by an automatic deployment of the EigenLayer contracts.

 ### Quick Start